POST Object restore

-For more information about archiving objects, go to Object Lifecycle Management in Amazon Simple Storage Service Developer Guide.
+For more information about archive retrieval options and provisioned capacity for Expedited retrievals, see Restoring Archived Objects in the Amazon Simple Storage Service Developer Guide.

 You can obtain restoration status by sending a HEAD request.
 In the response, these